thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

     }
 ```

-Commands can also be used to rename a device.
-If a birth has already been send for the device, then a rebirth will be issued.
+Commands can also be used for dynamic configuration of the Devices and the EoN Nodes (MQTT Server Configuration).

-Device Rename Example:
+A device can be renamed by setting the follow command.
+This is especially useful if you have a device with 0 metrics and dynamic metrics.

 ```javascript
 msg = {
     "command" : {